Our brain is made up of countless neurons that control all our functions.

 Those green vegetables that your mom tried to get you to eat when you were a kid; well, it turns out it was all for good reason.

 So if you’ve been skipping leafy green vegetables, it is time to add them back to your food list.

 Blueberries are a superfood that has been associated with brain health for a long time.

-They contain flavonoids which protect against free radicals and also play a significant part in improving cognitive skills and boosting memory.
+They contain flavonoids that protect against free radicals and also play a significant part in improving cognitive skills and boosting memory.

 One study published in the Annals of Neurology found that consuming a diet richer in berries of any kind prevents early loss of memory and focus, contributing to better mental health.